 Aloe Vera

-This amazing plant has been associated with healing and relief for hundreds of year.
+This amazing plant has been associated with healing and relief for hundreds of years.
 In some cases, ingesting aloe vera has given sufferers a small bit of relief.
-This is most likely due to it’s powerful anti-inflammatory properties, but doctors caution that the immune boosting properties could possibly irritate the already over-active immune system of a person struggling with Crohn’s disease.
+This is most likely due to its powerful anti-inflammatory properties, but doctors caution that the immune boosting properties could possibly irritate the already over-active immune system of a person struggling with Crohn’s disease.

 They also note that aloe vera has strong laxative effects, so taking too much could cause soreness and discomfort.
 It is recommended to keep aloe vera intake at a minimum and to closely monitor how it affects your gastrointestinal system.